seclab-ucr/Patchlocator/README.md

 - *patches info file*: Path to required patches info file mentioned above.

 **output**:
 ~/Patchlocator/output/upstreamresults/repo/branch.
+It's a file that stores the results of patch locating for branch.
 For example, output/upstreamresults/msm-4.9/kernel.lnx.4.9.r25-rel.
-It stores the results of patch locating.

 Here are some examples of lines in output file: